nummacway/gb300/README.md

 Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.

 The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plug.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
-If your TV doesn't care, use NTSC 480i to prevent unnecessary vertical scaling to 576i.
+If your TV doesn't care, use NTSC 480i to avoid unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
-Do not plug in the cable until the device has completely booted.
+Do not plug in the AV cable until the device has completely booted (that includes not plugging in the cable before switching the device on, meaning that the full-size bootlogo is never used).

 The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.
 There are two types of the wired gamepads, the common 5-wire and the rare 4-wire.
 The GB300 uses the latter.
 These gamepads have a Micro USB plug and need to be adapted to USB-C. This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...